Agent-readiness

 Should I implement WebMCP for a content site?
 No. WebMCP is the action layer, relevant when the site’s primary value involves completing tasks on behalf of users.
 For informational sites the relevant investment is the discovery and content format layers.

-Content Signals is a draft IETF spec adding semantic intent to robots.txt: three fields declaring preferences for AI training, search indexing, and inference input.
+What is Content Signals and does it work?
+Content Signals is a draft IETF specification adding semantic intent to robots.txt: three fields declaring preferences for AI training, search indexing, and inference input.
+The original draft (draft-romm-aipref-contentsignals-00) expired in April 2026; the work continues through the IETF aipref working group.
 No major platform has publicly confirmed it reads these directives.
 The implementation cost is one line, which makes it worth adding regardless of confirmed impact.

 How do I audit my site’s agent-readiness? isitagentready.com is a useful starting point.
 Use the Content Site preset rather than All Checks; the default preset penalises informational sites for missing API and commerce features they have no reason to implement.
 Of the 13 checks the scanner runs, seven cover API, authentication, and commerce infrastructure that does not apply to content sites.
 A low score on those checks reflects the scanner’s broad scope, not a site deficiency.1